strangerstudios/pmpro-events/readme.txt

 2. Event information is hidden on the site.

 == Changelog ==

+= 1.3.1 - 2022-01-26 =
+* BUG FIX: Changed
+* Updated to show as compatible with WordPress 5.9 after testing

 = 1.3 - 2021-12-15 =
 * ENHANCEMENT: New integration with The Events Calendar new "v2" calendar views for filtering protected events.